holidayextras/holidayextras.github.com/_posts/2017-05-05-meet-the-team-sofia.md

 10 months

 ### How did you get into tech?
 I wasn't tech savvy initially, I had a PC but didn't do much on it other than browsing the web, reading stuff and playing online games.
 When I was nineteen, I accidentally got to a HTML tutorial and printed out "Hello world" in a browser.
-That was the first time I opened the source code of a web page and thought to myself "this is interesting…" and I've stayed on this ever-learning journey ever since.
+That was the first time I opened the source code of a web page and thought to myself "this is interesting…" and I've stayed on this ever-learning journey since.

 ### What has being a Developer taught you?:
 It has taught me that everything is possible if you put effort into it and that the details matter, also that every activity is a craft and an art if you really put your heart into it.